Congratulations on your new air plant! You’ll find airplant care information below- good luck!

 How do I water my air plants?

-As a main method of watering your plants, we recommend giving them a thorough rinsing under running water or letting them soak in a bath of water for 2-3 minutes.
+As a main method of watering your plants, we recommend giving them a thorough rinsing under running water, spraying them to saturation with a spray bottle, or letting them soak in a bath of water for 2-3 minutes.
 Make sure to use bottled water if your sink water contains high levels of minerals or chlorine.
 After their shower or bath, gently shake the plants to remove any excess water from the base and the leaves, and set out to dry in an area with enough air circulation to dry them out in about 4 hours.
 If your plants need an in-between watering, misting them with a spray bottle is a great method.
 A plant in bloom should be rinsed rather than submerged in water, and take care when rinsing the delicate flowers.

 How Often do I water my air plants?